enrique-ags/dqe_epam/interview_questions.md

 do u remember how to create a temp view in pyspark? do u know what hdfs is? any cloud provider experience?

+do u remember what are the data quality measures?